 The dining facility is operated by the Spartanburg Methodist College Dining Services.
 Resident students must subscribe to the meal plan unless they are under a physician's dietary prescription and Dining Services cannot meet the terms of that prescription.
 All resident students have the same meal plan as part of the comprehensive Room/Board fee.
 The plan includes unlimited trips to the Dining Center and a set number of meal exchanges in "The Cellar" and any future dining venue on campus.
 Meals may be purchased at the Dining Center, The Cellar, and any future dining venue on campus.
-Commuting students may purchase a meal plan through Dining Services in blocks of 25, 50, 75, or 100 meals.
+Commuting students may purchase a meal plan through Dining Services and that plan consists of 25 meals for \$100.
 In addition, commuting students may also purchase flex dollars to be used at any of the on-campus dining venues.